wilsonliaows/docs/_docs/quickbooks-docs.markdown

 ## Connector information

-### API version
-The JIRA connector uses [JIRA Cloud REST API V2](https://docs.atlassian.com/jira/REST/cloud/).

 ### Supported editions and versions
-The JIRA connector works only with JIRA cloud instances.
-These instances can be hosted on cloud or on-premise.
+The QuickBooks connector works with all versions of QuickBooks Online.
+Workato does not support QuickBooks Desktop/Enterprise currently.

-## How to connect to JIRA on Workato
+## How to connect to QuickBooks on Workato

-### JIRA connection
+### QuickBooks connection

+* **Connection name**

+  Give this JIRA connection a unique name that identifies which JIRA inst